 Key takeaways

-- The four core models are percentage of sale, flat per-action, recurring, and tiered/performance-based.
+- Four core models: percentage of sale, flat per-action, recurring, and tiered/performance-based.

-- Percentage works for variable-priced products; flat per-action suits leads and signups.
+- Percentage fits variable-priced products; flat per-action suits leads and signups.

-- Recurring commission aligns affiliates with retention — powerful for subscriptions.
+- Recurring commission ties affiliates to retention — a strong fit for subscriptions.

-- Tiers reward your best partners and motivate volume without overpaying everyone.
+- Tiers reward your best partners and push volume without overpaying everyone.

-- Structure should follow your business model and margin, not a competitor's headline rate.
+- Let your business model and margin pick the structure — not a competitor's headline rate.

 How you structure commission decides which partners you attract, what behaviour you reward, and whether the program makes money.
-Get it right and affiliates pursue exactly the outcomes you care about; get it wrong and you overpay for low-value actions or fail to attract serious promoters.
-Here are the models that work and when to use each.
+Get it right and affiliates chase the exact outcomes you care about.
+Get it wrong and you overpay for low-value actions — or never attract serious promoters at all.
+Here are the models that work, and when to use each.

 What are the main affiliate commission models?

-There are four core models: percentage of sale, flat per-action, recurring, and tiered.
-Most programs use one as a base and layer on tiers or bonuses to reward top performers.
+Four core models: percentage of sale, flat per-action, recurring, and tiered.
+Most programs pick one as the base, then layer tiers or bonuses on top to reward the best performers.

 Percentage of sale

 Pay a percentage of each order's value.
-This is the most common model and works well when order values vary, because the payout scales with the revenue generated.
-It naturally motivates affiliates to drive higher-value purchases.
+It's the most common model and shines when order values vary, because the payout scales with the revenue.
+It also nudges affiliates to drive higher-value purchases.

 Flat per-action (CPA / CPL)

 Pay a fixed amount for a defined action — a qualified lead, a signup, or a sale.
-Flat rates are predictable and ideal when your prices are uniform or when you value an action (like a trial start) more than immediate revenue.
-The risk is paying for low-quality actions, so define "qualified" tightly.
+Flat rates are predictable and fit uniform pricing, or cases where you value an action (like a trial start) more than immediate revenue.
+The risk is paying for junk, so define "qualified" tightly.

 Recurring commission

-Pay a commission on every renewal for a subscription, either indefinitely or for a capped period (e.g. 12 months).
-Recurring commission is the standout model for SaaS because it aligns affiliates with retention: they earn more when the customers they referred stick around, so they're incentivized to send good-fit users.
+Pay a commission on every renewal, either indefinitely or for a capped period (e.g. 12 months).
+Recurring is the standout model for SaaS because it ties affiliates to retention: they earn more when the customers they referred stick around, so they're motivated to send good-fit users.

 Tiered and performance-based

-Raise the rate as a partner drives more volume — e.g. 15% up to 10 sales/month, then 20% beyond that.
-Tiers reward your most productive partners and give everyone a reason to push harder, without paying a premium rate to partners who only convert occasionally.
+Raise the rate as a partner drives more volume — say 15% up to 10 sales a month, then 20% beyond that.
+Tiers reward your most productive partners and give everyone a reason to push, without paying a premium to partners who convert only now and then.

 How does your business model decide the structure?

-- Subscription / SaaS: recurring commission (often capped at 6–12 months) aligns affiliates with retention.
+- Subscription / SaaS: recurring commission (often capped at 6–12 months) ties affiliates to retention.

-- One-off digital products: a percentage of sale scales the payout with the order value.
+- One-off digital products: a percentage of sale scales the payout with order value.

-- Lead generation: a flat per-lead rate, with a tight definition of a qualified lead to avoid paying for junk.
+- Lead generation: a flat per-lead rate, with a tight definition of a qualified lead so you don't pay for junk.

-- Fixed-price products with uniform margins: a flat per-sale amount keeps payouts simple and predictable.
+- Fixed-price products with uniform margins: a flat per-sale amount keeps every payout simple and predictable.

 Don't confuse multi-tier with tiered